rahul-verma/arjuna/docs/gns_basics/BasicLocators.md

 ```

 ##### Points to Note
-1. Launch the WebApp.
-Use a WordPress deployment of choice.
-For example code creation, a VirtualBox image of Bitnami Wordpress was used.
-2. You can directly create an element by using `<app object>.gns.<GNS label>` syntax.
+1. You can directly create an element by using `<app object>.gns.<GNS label>` syntax.
 For example, `wordpress.gns.user_id` will find an element with the locator information supplied in GNS file for the label `user_id`.
-3. The locator strategy is expressed using locator type names supported by Arjuna.
+2. The locator strategy is expressed using locator type names supported by Arjuna.
 These are simple locators and hence are expressed as basic key value pairs, almost equivalent to the way you pass them as keyword arguments in `app.element` calls.
 Functionality is equivalent as well.